Music City Sports

 Allen Arena at Lipscomb University – This is a state-of-the-art arena with 5,500 permanent seats and up to 13,000 square feet of floor space.
 A glass-enclosed hospitality suite and seven luxury suites are on-site.

 Bridgestone Arena – The 20,000-seat multipurpose arena opened in the winter of 1996.
 The Arena is home to the NHL Nashville Predators and has hosted a variety of significant sporting and musical events, including the World Figure Skating Championships, NCAA and SEC basketball tournaments, and an NHL Entry Draft.

-First Tennessee Park – First Tennessee Park, currently under construction, will be home to the AAA Nashville Sounds by the start of their 2015 season.
-Located in Downtown Nashville, near the Bicentennial Capitol Mall, it will be set between Third and Fifth Avenues, between Jackson and Harrison Streets.
-A portion of the ballpark will be located on the land on which Sulphur Dell Ballpark sat from 1870 to 1969.
+First Tennessee Park – First Tennessee Park is home to the AAA Nashville Sounds.
+Located in downtown Nashville, near the Bicentennial Capitol Mall, it is set between 3rd and 5th Avenues, between Jackson and Harrison Streets.
+A portion of the ballpark is located on the land on which Sulphur Dell Ballpark sat from 1870 to 1969.

 Centennial Sportsplex – The sports complex houses an indoor aquatic center with an Olympic-size 50-meter pool and a recreational pool, a tennis tournament complex with 16 lighted outdoor courts plus a 2,600-seat stadium.
 Housing what was originally the city’s only ice rink, Centennial is now one of four ice rinks in the city and is the practice site for the NHL Nashville Predators.

-Fairgrounds Speedway – Rated the NASCAR “Number One Short Track in America,” the Tennessee Fairgrounds is home to many different racing events.
+Fairgrounds Speedway – Rated the NASCAR “Number One Short Track in America,” the Fairgrounds Speedway Nashville is home to many different racing events.
 The Fairgrounds served as training grounds for such NASCAR standouts as Darrell Waltrip and Sterling Marlin.

 Gentry Center at Tennessee State University – The Howard C. Gentry Complex includes an arena with 10,500 permanent seats and 24,090 square feet of exhibit space.
 A portable stage is available.